Using NCS to determine LRV and specify colour contrastInclusiveness despite impaired sight - by 30 points of separation.

-The aim of this course is to help you to deal with the colour or visual contrast requirements of Part M so that you can specify schemes which look good and comply with the legislation.
+The aim of this training unit is to help you to deal with the colour or visual contrast requirements of the Equality Act so that you can specify schemes which look good and comply with the legislation.
 It takes about one hour to complete and a certificate of completion is awarded.

 - The terms Colour Contrast, Lightness and LRV

-- An outline of what is required by Part M
+- An outline of what is required by the Equality Act

 - Why we need a colour system